nuagenetworks/vspkdoc/_sources/v6/nutestsuiterun.rst.txt

 - ``subnet_name``: The name of the Subnet within which the source vPort being tested resides.

+- ``owner``: Identifies the user that has created this object.

 - ``external_id``: External object ID.
 Used for integration with third party systems

+- ``system_id``: The System ID of the NSG instance against which the tests are to be executed.